typst/packages/packages/preview/charged-ieee/0.1.0/README.md

 - `paper-size`: Defaults to `us-letter`.
 Specify a [paper size string](https://typst.app/docs/reference/layout/page/#parameters-paper) to change the page format.
-- `bibliography-file`: A string path to a BibLaTeX or Hayagriva file containing bibliographic references.
+- `bibliography-file`: Content from a call to the bibliography function.
 This may also be `none`.
 Specifying this will configure numeric, IEEE-style citations.

 The function also accepts a single, positional argument for the body of the paper.